 Trip Insurance

-Field evacuation, repatriation, and medical insurance is required on this trip as a condition of partnership terms with our Tanzanian vendors (field evacuation and repatriation minimum coverage is a combined $200,000 USD).
+Field evacuation, repatriation, and medical insurance is REQUIRED on this trip as a condition of partnership terms with our Tanzania vendors (field evacuation and repatriation minimum coverage is a combined $200,000 USD).

-If you need to purchase field evacuation, repatriation, or medical insurance we recommend IMG/iTravelinsured.
-They are one of the world’s leading providers of travel insurance and policies meet all Tanzanian requirements.
+We recommend IMG/iTravelinsured.
+They are one of the world’s leading providers of travel insurance and policies meet all requirements.
+The LX policy provides the appropriate coverage for the high-altitude requirements of this trip.

 For information on the recommended IMG/iTravelinsured policies please click here.